Leadership: Group

 In contrast to individual leadership, some organizations have adopted group leadership.
 In this so-called shared leadership, more than one person provides direction to the group as a whole.
 It is furthermore characterized by shared responsibility, cooperation, and mutual influence among team members.
 Some organizations have taken this approach in hopes of increasing creativity, reducing costs, or downsizing.
 Others may see the traditional leadership of a boss as costing too much in team performance.
 In some situations, the team members best able to handle any given phase of the project become the temporary leaders.
 Additionally, as each team member has the opportunity to experience the elevated level of empowerment, it energizes staff and feeds the cycle of success.

 Leaders who demonstrate persistence, tenacity, determination, and synergistic communication skills will bring out the same qualities in their groups.
-Good leaders use their own to energize their team and organizations and lead a team to achieve success.
+Good leaders use their own mentalities to energize their team and organizations and lead a team to achieve success.